-It was coming to the end of a long and sultry day as I languidly lay upon a heap of vintage embroidered cushions, the candle-lit lanterns flickering in the warm breeze of the early evening; the music in the background was haunting and exotic as if it were calling me from a far away place.
+It was coming to the end of a long and sultry day as I languidly lay upon a heap of vintage embroidered cushions, the candle-lit lanterns flickering in the warm early evening breeze.
+The music in the background was haunting and exotic as if it were calling me from a far away place.
 I learned that it was a track called ‘Couples‘ written by Kinan Azmeh, an absolutely brilliant Syrian musician.
-If you have time then listen to it now with the volume turned up and feel your heart gently break for a lost love.
+If you have time then listen to it with the volume turned up and feel your heart gently break for a lost love.
 Then have a glass of wine and forget about it because the love was lost for a reason and it’s really not cool to dwell on the past.
 So, back to that evening in Istanbul.
-The mood returned to the usual kind of upbeat a few minutes later when we were joined by a bunch of friends, some Turkish and some Syrian; we gathered together around a worn wooden table chatting and telling stories as we prepared a mezze-style feast to share.
-This classic Syrian dish – which is also very popular in Turkey – was my contribution.
-It’s one of my favourite things to eat in all the world; try it smothered over warm flatbreads and sprinkled with herby za’atar.
+The mood returned to the usual kind of upbeat a few minutes later when we were joined by a bunch of friends.
+Some Turkish and some Syrian, we all gathered together around a worn wooden table chatting and telling stories as we prepared a mezze-style feast to share.
+This classic Syrian dish called muhammara was my contribution (alongside a tomato and pomegranate salad).
+It’s a heady combination of roasted walnuts, cumin, hot biber salçasi, tomato paste, sweet sour pomegranate molasses and extra-virgin olive oil and is one of my favourite things to eat in all the world.
+Try it on warm pillowy flatbreads, swirled into labneh or piled high atop of a bowl of lemony hummus.
+It also makes a great condiment for a BBQ.

 3 tbsp extra-virgin olive oil